Onalaska Alliance

 FISHING

-Do you like to fish?
-Well, come on down to Carlisle lake.
-You can use the boat ramp to take your own boat out, or fish from the shore.
-You can find [all sorts of fish] in the lake.
+Enjoy fishing?
+Come to Carlisle Lake--now open year round!
+You can use the boat ramp to take your own boat out, or fish right from the shore.
+You'll find all sorts of fish in the lake.

 Just be sure to have your state fishing license!
 Click HERE for more info on fishing at Carlisle Lake.